wri/gfw/README.md

 ### Staging, pre-production and review apps

 We use [Heroku](https://www.heroku.com/) to deploy our apps.
-Production is deployed to [globalforestwatch.org](https://www.globalforestwatch.org).
+Production is deployed automatically from `master` to [globalforestwatch.org](https://www.globalforestwatch.org).

 We have two staging environments: staging and pre-production.
+Both are deployed automatically from `develop`.
 The main difference is that staging points to the staging environments of the APIs we access, pre-production points to the production ones.
 This is set by the `NEXT_PUBLIC_FEATURE_ENV` env variable.

 We also make use of Heroku's [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) feature.